UBBGDSC/puppeteer-workshop/src/web-scraping.md

 <img src="./images/olx.png" alt="OLX" width="1000"/>

 We can see that the website has a list of announcements for apartments in Cluj-Napoca.
-Each announcement has a title, a price, a location (always Cluj Napoca), and a surface area.
+Each announcement has a title, a price, a location (always Cluj Napoca), a surface area, an image, and an url.
 For each unique aspect of the announcement, we will try to identify the corresponding selector.

 ```javascript
 import puppeteer from "puppeteer";